 Even if you started a trial of any of our products, if are not paying for any RiteKit products, there's probably no need to cancel.
 Note that we do not ask for credit card or PayPal details when you start any of our free trials.
 We'll let you know by email that they are expiring, but if you do not proactively upgrade, you will not be charged.

 If you started any free trials and do not want to pay for the product(s) after the trial, please note that your trial(s) will just expire.
 You will not be billed.
 You would need to proactively upgrade to go from trial to customer.

 Removing any RiteKit (or any) browser extensions

 If your trial expires and you do not upgrade, your browser extension functionality will end.
 If you try to use it, you will be prompted to upgrade.
 If you have no intention to upgrade, you will need to remove the extension manually.

 Chat with us when you're logged in.
 This way, we'll know who you are and have access to past conversations.
 Remember: the chat takes screenshots, which help greatly and also, allow us to forward bugs to the developers.

 In general, our stance is that with our subscription-based products, and with our reports (Hashtag, etc.), we provide a way to fully try, access our entire knowledge base, get support, and even receive strategic guidance (chat to us, when logged in) - all without obligation.
 Our free trials do not ask for credit card information up front.
 They just expire.
-For our Reports, we provide a sample report to allow everyone to know what they can expect to receive, should they order one.
-As such, there really should be no need for refunds.

 There can be no refunds for our reports (Hashtag Reports and others) due to the data costs incurred by each and every report that we produce.
 As such, we ask that people view the sample report, available to logged in users in the RiteTag Dashboard, from the Hashtag Reports tab on the left.